KittyGiraudel/site/_posts/2014-07-01-building-a-customization-api-in-sass.md

 $customizer-instances: () !global;
 ```

 As you can see, we have a pretty simple map of our default color palette to use within our customization API.
 I also created another global variable called `$customizer-instances` that will keep a record of all the data from each use of the API.
-It's an empty map for now.
+It’s an empty map for now.

-So, let's go ahead and move on to the next step, which is fleshing out the bones of our main mixin that we will be using to drive the API.
+So, let’s go ahead and move on to the next step, which is fleshing out the bones of our main mixin that we will be using to drive the API.

-## Building our API's driver
+## Building our API’s driver

-Before we go any further, let's decide on how we want our API to work.
+Before we go any further, let’s decide on how we want our API to work.
 To be able to jump right into the code in the rest of this article, this is what our syntax is going to look like at the end:

 ```scss
 .selector {